ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/gstlal_review_main.md

 - Run the pipeline with Gaussian noise with the color expected in O1/O2/O3/aLIGO Design (no need to run on all, one or two will do) with BNS template waveforms with and without spin

 \section completed_action Completed action items

+- Verify that all the segments are being tracked in online mode via the Handler (this is coupled to the inspiral.Data class, so it will come up again there) & Generate plots of the various segment output and come up with sanity checks.
+	- *Done:* (not pushed yet, but PR open https://bugs.ligo.org/redmine/issues/2051)

+- Background estimations should have more informative plots e.g., smoothed likelihood functions
+	- *Done:* see 33b29f8b653c1bb10fdec477e05644ed6b46da0d

+- Test delta function input to LLOID algorithm (e.g with and without SVD)
+	- *Done:* see \gstlalmeeting20150112page

 - Consider how to let the user change SNR threshold consistently (if at all).
 Note this is tied to SNR bins in far.py
 - *Chad this will not be done right now*: The SNR threshold is tied to many histogramming objects.
 Currently the value is set at 4 which is at the saturation point for Gaussian noise, e.g., we expect to get an SNR 4 trigger about once per second.
 A user can  change this only after the histograming